-The Union may request bargaining within thirty (30) days of receipt of notice and the City shall then bargain such matters prior to implementation as required by RCW 41.56.
+The Union may request bargaining within thirty (30) days of receipt of notice and the City shall then bargain such matters prior to implementation as required by Chapter 41.56 RCW.
 If written notice is given, the Union's failure to request bargaining during that thirty (30) day period shall constitute a waiver of the right to bargain the proposed change.
 Such written notice shall be sent to the Union via e-mail to an official e-mail address designated by the Union (union@iaff1604.org).
 Notification outside of the designated e-mail address shall not be considered adequate notice for purposes of this article.

-ARTICLE 26.
+ARTICLE 27.
 PERFORMANCE OF DUTY

-No employee shall strike or refuse to perform his/her assigned duties to the best of his/her ability during the term of this Agreement.
+27.1 No employee shall strike or refuse to perform their assigned duties to the best of their ability during the term of this Agreement.
 The Union will not cause or condone any strike, slow-down or other interference of the normal operations.
 Knowledgeable and willful violation of this article by any employee shall result in immediate dismissal.